Write a Winning Essay

 If you have an interest in journalism and would also like to have your say about safer driving laws for teens, this is your chance.
 The Allstate Foundation is sponsoring their annual Keep the Drive High School Journalism Awards to encourage teens to educate their peers about the importance of stronger driving laws at the state or national level.

-2013 contest is closed.
-2014 Scholarships will be available in the fall.
+Scholarships will be available in the fall.
 Students may enter either the Print or Broadcast Category, but not both.
 Print Category submissions are articles written and published by students in their high school newspapers.
 Broadcast Category submissions are video segments in journalistic style written and produced by students and aired within the high school.
 Six winning teens will be rewarded with a total of $7,500 (three in each category)!
-Go to this website for further information http://www.allstatefoundation.org/keep-the-drive.
+Go to this website for further information http://www.allstatefoundation.org.

-Applications are closed for 2013.
 Are you a current high school student who is under 18 years old and dedicated to public service?
 You might be eligible for the Caring Institute Caring Awards Scholarship for up to $2,000.
-The deadline to apply was March 1, 2013.
+The deadline to apply is March 1

-Applications are closed for 2013.
 Are you involved in your community and AXA?
-You may qualify for the AXA Achievement Community Scholarship Program for an award of up to $2,000.
-2014 Application will be availalbe in fall.
+You may qualify for the AXA Achievement Community Scholarship Program for an award of up to $2,500.

-Applications are closed for 2013.
 Have you been touched by Alzheimer's disease through a family member, friend, neighbor or involvement in community service?
 If you are a high school student enrolling in a four-year accredited college within 12 month of the application deadline, you may qualify for the AFA Teens for Alzheimer's Awareness College Scholarship of up to $5,000.
-The deadline to apply was February 15, 2013.
-The rules for 2014 applications will be posted on their website shortly
+The deadline to apply is February 15 of each year

-Applications are closed for 2013.
-2014 programs will be announced in late fall, 2013.
 Do you have perseverance, entrepreneurial drive and financial need with the desire to get a college education at an accredited public institution in your state?
-You may be eligible for the KFC Colonel's Scholars Program with awards up to $20,000.
-The rules of entry and complete information regarding this scholarship program is posted on the KFC website at http://www.kfcscholars.org.
+You may be eligible for the KFC Colonel's Scholars Program with awards up to $5,000.
+The rules of entry and complete information regarding this scholarship program is posted on the KFC website at www.kfc.com/foundation/. - UPDATE: No longer available to public.
+The REACH Educational Grant Program: Available to KFC Restaurant hourly Team Members and Shift Supervisors only.

 The Courageous Persuaders Scholarship Competitions offers numerous opportunities and scholarships for students who are aware of the dangers of underage drinking and want to warn middle school students about them.
 All it takes is a message that will hit home with middle school kids, your imagination, and your ability to create a television commercial which whatever equipment you have.
 Winning commercials will be broadcast on television.
 If you think you have what it takes to do this job, you have nothing to lose and everything to gain by entering.
 The Courageous Persuaders Scholarship Competition scholarships award up to $3,000.
-Applications are closed for 2013.
-The deadline to apply was February 15, 2013.
-Get 2014 scholarship information at http://www.courageouspersuaders.com/contest.htm.
+The deadline to apply is February 11.
+Get more information at http://www.courageouspersuaders.com/contest.htm.

-Applications are closed for 2013.
-2014 contest topic to be posted on their website this fall.
 Do you have a talent for engineering and a feel for design?
-Well, you may be eligible for the 2013 EngineerGirl!
+Well, you may be eligible for the EngineerGirl!
 Essay Contest for both girls and boys in 9th through 12th grade and awarding $500.
-The deadline to apply was March 1, 2013.
+The deadline to apply is February 1.
+The new contest will be announced on their website in September of each year.

 Applicants must choose one of the foods from the list on the website and explain how it is produced, from planting to harvesting of raw material to being ready to eat.
 In 1500 words or less they must select a technology critical to one or more steps in the process and explain how it works.
 Discuss how various types of engineers may have worked together to design both the specific technology and the key elements of the design.
 Also discuss what is currently being done to improve the present technology.
 References must be included.
 To learn more about this scholarship opportunity, visit http://www.engineergirl.org.